Yu Darvish: 2024 season

+2025 season

+Darvish missed the start of the 2025 season due to elbow inflammation.
+He was transferred to the 60-day injured list on June 16.
+Darvish was activated and made his season debut on July 7 against the Arizona Diamondbacks, pitching 3 2/3 innings in a 6–3 loss.
+On July 30, 2025, with a 5–0 win over the New York Mets where Darvish pitched 7 innings, he earned his 204th career victory between Nippon Professional Baseball and MLB, surpassing Hiroki Kuroda and breaking the record for the largest number all-time among Japanese-born players.
+On August 22, 2025, Darvish pitched six innings in a 2–1 win over their rivals, the Los Angeles Dodgers, where he retired 10 of the last 11 batters and struck out batters in five of his six innings to bring the Padres into a tie with the Dodgers atop the National League West for the season.
+He made 15 starts throughout the regular season, posting a 5–5 record along with a 5.38 ERA and 68 strikeouts in 72 innings pitched.
+Darvish started the final game of the Wild Card Series during the playoffs against the Chicago Cubs at Wrigley Field, which the Cubs won.
+It was his 14th career playoff start and his fifth for the Padres, more than any pitcher in San Diego Padres history.

+2026 season

+On November 4, 2025, Darvish announced that he underwent internal brace surgery on his right elbow, therefore sidelining him for the 2026 season.

 International career

 2008 Beijing Olympics

-Named the ace of the Japanese national team by manager Senichi Hoshino in the 2008 Beijing Olympics, Darvish took the hill in Japan's first game of the preliminary round against Cuba on 13 August, but was charged with the loss after giving up four runs in four innings.
+Named the ace of the Japanese national team by manager Senichi Hoshino in the 2008 Beijing Olympics, Darvish took the hill in Japan's first game of the preliminary round against Cuba on August 13, but was charged with the loss after giving up four runs in four innings.
 The subpar outing caused Hoshino to lose faith in him and scratch Darvish from the semi-finals that he had penciled him in for, sending Darvish to the mound only in situations that would have no bearing on Japan's fate in the tournament.
-Darvish started the last game of the preliminary round against the United States on 20 August and was brought in to mop up after the U.S. had taken a decisive lead in the bronze medal match, finishing the tournament 0–1 with a 5.14 ERA (albeit with 10 strikeouts in seven innings pitched).
+Darvish started the last game of the preliminary round against the United States on August 20 and was brought in to mop up after the U.S. had taken a decisive lead in the bronze medal match, finishing the tournament 0–1 with a 5.14 ERA, albeit with 10 strikeouts in seven innings pitched.